Renumelb/Homework02/README.md

 - **Personal Finance**/ Deposits/ Online Banking

-Personal Finance companies are harnessing technology to disrupt the current financial market, otherwise dominated by banking institutions, to offer their individual customers, a wide range of mobile and web based applications to manage their expenses, income, credit, budget, savings and investments empowering individual's financial freedom.
+Personal Finance companies are harnessing technology to disrupt the current financial market, otherwise dominated by banking institutions, to offer their individual customers a wide range of mobile and web based applications to manage their expenses, income, credit, budget, savings and investments empowering individual's financial freedom.

 Tink co-founder and CEO, Daniel Kjellen, summed up, very well, the key feature of personal finance applications:
 > 'We remove the hassle from managing your personal finances and make it smart, fun and actionable to keep track.'

 This case study examines, **Digit Co.**, a private company operating in the United States in this domain.
-Digit Co. has been included in the *Forbes'2021 Fintech 50 list*.
+Digit Co. has been included in the *[Forbes' 2021 Fintech 50 list.][(https://www.forbes.com/advisor/banking/digit-budgeting-app-review/)]*

 ## Digit Co. <a name="paragraph2"></a>